drcandacemakedamoore/makedalytics/README.md

 ## general functions

 remind_ds_libraries():
-  This function takes no argyments and reminds what libraries you may want to import by printing them.
+  This function takes no arguments and reminds what libraries you may want to import by printing them.

 packages_to():
-    Tells you what your system and packages are.
+   This function takes no arguments and displays what your system and packages are.

 biopsy_df(start_row,end_row,column, df):
+    Function takes arguments of starting row (start row), end row and column.
 Returns only specified area of dataframe

 understand_df(df):
   This function takes the dataframe as an argument, and produces information on number of columns, rows, data types, existance of nulls etc.